KRtekTM/AudioSpectrumVisualizer/README.md

 ## Command line params:
 - --resetsettings

+## Style Settings button:
+- Applying style restarts application automatically (at this time the only way to redraw correctly all elements)
+- You can set different thresholds as the maximum output level in decibels in day/night, when the night starts/ends

 ## Original text from franck-gaspoz
 Clean architecture approach: complete discoupling between data,data providers,data transformers,ui controls,drawers,view models,application logic.